 Furthermore, depending on what type of benchmark shard you use, the data structure may be different for the regular shards and the benchmark shard.
 If this is the case, you need a separate application for the benchmark shard.

 Since you are using multiple modules, you need to reload the data using a script, to make sure data of all connector modules ends up in the same dataset.
 This way, the application knows, based on the opened module, what part of the data to consider.
-Consult your UiPath Process Mining contact for the script for reloading your data.
+See Set up Automated Data Refreshes for the script for reloading your data.